derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 - scopes
 - objects

-The dot character is powerful because it allows us to *navigate the program tree*.
-We will explore this more in the *Functions* section later in this chapter.
+The dot character is powerful because it allows us to *navigate the tree* by accessing the values we want to work with.
+This is often where the operators come in handy.

 ### Assignment Operator